mat888/saito-implementation-proposals/proposals/002_one-time-receive-outputs/002_one-time-receive-outputs.md

 ## 1. Layer 2 Contract Systems

 Layer 2 contract systems work similarly to layer 1 contract system, like Ethereum, but adopt their transaction ordering, security and infrastructure from a layer 1 blockchain.
-Moving execution systems like this onto the second layer keeps the base chain insulated from any unforeseen consequences the added economic complexity of tracking and computing arbitrary state might introduce.
+Moving execution systems like this onto the second layer keeps the base chain insulated from any unforeseen consequences the added economic complexity of tracking and computing arbitrary state might introduce while allowing the layer 2 to inherit the security properties of the base chain.

 There is no theoretical barrier preventing such a layer 2 system from existing in exactly this way atop Saito's chain today, but limitations in Saito's transaction logic do prevent the secure and trustless exchange of native layer 1 Saito tokens for computation on any layer 2.
-A layer 2, with no changes to Saito Protocol, would instead require a minting and distribution of its own token with dubious valuation, or an external bridging service to wrap and unwrap native Saito tokens which would force reliance on other chains or brokers.
+A layer 2 with no changes to Saito Protocol would require a minting and distribution of its own token isolated from the Saito token, or an external bridging service to wrap and unwrap native Saito tokens which would force reliance on other chains or brokers.

 ## 2. Non-revertible Transactions; Risks in Using Layer 1 Saito on a Layer 2